-Gray makes late free throw, Liberty hold off Wings 69-68
+Jordin Canada scores 17 points to help Storm beat Sky

 WHITE PLAINS, N.Y.
-(AP) — Reshanda Gray hit one of two free throws with 24.4 seconds left to lift the New York Liberty to a 69-68 victory over the Dallas Wings on Friday night.
+(AP) — Reshanda Gray hit one of two free throws with 24.4 seconds left to lift New York past Dallas.

 Arike Ogunbowale missed two late shots that would have given Dallas the lead.
 Her floater in the lane missed with 5.7 seconds, and Dallas fouled Brittany Boyd after her rebound.
 Boyd missed both free throws, giving Ogunbowale one final chance, but her off-balance shot from 30 feet missed.
 She finished 2 for 23 from the field.